EquiMed logo.

 Causes

 It is not known for certain exactly what causes a horse to crib.
-Horses by nature are gregarious, roaming animals and living in a stall with limited grazing, long periods of confinement, and without anything to chew for long periods of time is very different than that of horses in their natural environment.
+Horses by nature are gregarious, roaming animals and living in a stall with limited grazing, long periods of confinement, and without anything to chew for long periods of time is very different from the activities of horses in their natural environment.

-When pushed too far, the horse will find ways to satisfy their physical and psychological needs.
-As is the case with humans, some horses may adapt to their environment by finding ways to stimulate the pleasure chemicals in the brain called endorphins and enkephalins.
+When frustrated, most horses will find ways to satisfy their physical and psychological needs.
+As is the case with humans, some horses may adapt to a challenging environment by finding ways to stimulate the pleasure chemicals in the brain called endorphins in the same ways that humans find pleasure in exercising, eating or taking drugs to satisfy their physical and psychological needs.

 Among the theories used to explain cribbing, genetics, stress, boredom, lack of socialization with other horses, improper diet and feeding, lack of exercise, and too much confinement are considered to be possible causative factors in contributing to this stable stereotypy, which, in a short time, may become a full blown stereotypy.